 Blu-ray players are much more affordable than when they first launched, so you'll find the main brands offer several models from budget up to their very best, fully-featured decks.
-Of course, there's still room for premium decks for the home cinema buff the likes of Denon, Onkyo, Marantz, and Cambridge Audio, which can cost from £200 up to £800.
-But is it really necessary to part with that sort of cash?
+There are also premium models from the likes of Denon, Onkyo, Marantz, and Cambridge Audio, which can cost from £200 up to £800.
+Is it really necessary to part with that sort of cash?
 In short, no. But get it wrong, and you could be left with dire-looking 3D or a dreadful DVD picture.

 Not only do we find the best Blu-ray players through our expert tests, we're happy to reveal that they're generally very reliable.
 That said, some Blu-ray player manufacturers perform better for reliability than others.
 Find out which are the most reliable Blu-ray player brands and how thousands of Which? members rated them for satisfaction.

 Want to know which Blu-ray player is best for you?
 Take a look at all of our Blu-ray DVD player reviews.